-These braces consist of the traditional metal wires and ceramic or porcelain brackets.
+These braces consist of traditional metal wires and ceramic or porcelain brackets.
 Ceramic brackets are the same shape as modern metal brackets, but they are less noticeable because they are tooth-colored or clear colored, which matches and blends in with a child’s natural smile better.
-They are ultimately, less noticeable and are often used on older adolescents and teenagers, who might be more concerned with the way braces affect them cosmetically.
-Sometimes, even tooth colored wires are available for an even less conspicuous look.
+They are ultimate, less noticeable, and are often used on older adolescents and teenagers, who might be more concerned with the way braces affect them cosmetically.
+Sometimes, even tooth-colored wires are available for an even less conspicuous look.
 This type of braces, however, does necessitate more time caring for oral hygiene, because ceramic brackets are larger and more fragile than metal brackets.
 Due to the increased need for special attention and care, ceramic/porcelain braces are more often used on upper front teeth than lower teeth.

 Pros: Less conspicuous than traditional metal braces with metal brackets; shift teeth much faster than clear removable tooth aligners.

 Cons: More costly than metal braces with metal brackets; clear or tooth-colored brackets stain more easily than metal brackets if patients do not spend enough time caring for them correctly.